blackcodecamp/CloudWebDevelopment/1_3_personalize.md

     ```
     git pull https://github.com/blackcodecamp/CloudWebDevelopment.git gh-pages-styles --allow-unrelated-histories --ff
     ```
+3. Type `:wq` to exit vim/editor
-3. Open the file called `initial.html`
+4. Open the file called `initial.html`
-4. We will go together to add the necessary styles to replicate the demo
+5. We will go together to add the necessary styles to replicate the demo by making `initial.html` look like `complete.html`